Ramon L. Wright -- Orangeburg

-ORANGEBURG -- Graveside services for Mr. Ramon L. Wright, 51, of 1321 Essex Drive, will be held at 11 a.m.
+ORANGEBURG -- Graveside services for Mr. Ramon L. Wright, 51, of 1321 Essex Drive, Orangeburg, will be held at 11 a.m.
 Wednesday, Nov.
-24, 2021, in Belleville Memorial Gardens, 2900 Belleville Road, Orangeburg, with interment to follow.
+24, 2021, at Belleville Memorial Gardens, 2900 Belleville Road, Orangeburg, with interment to follow.
 Bishop David Smith is officiating.

+Ramon was born on May 15, 1970, the son of his devoted father, Calvin Wright, and the late Sadie Wright in Orangeburg.
+He departed his earthly home on Nov.
+17.

+Ramon attended Felton Laboratory School, Orangeburg-Wilkinson High School, and South Carolina State College.
+At an early age, he joined New Mount Zion Baptist Church.
+He was employed by the Alston Wilkes Society in Columbia.
+His hobby was photography, and he spent many hours enjoying this pursuit.

 Online condolences may be sent simmonsfuneralhome.com.